It may resemble a juvenile Brown Snake, but the Striped Legless Lizard is a shy, non-venomous critter.

-It measures 30 cm in length and weighs about 9 grams.
-Its tail is longer than the head and body combined.
-Many, but not all, have a dark stripe along each size of their grey to brown bodies (no juvenile snake in Australia has stripes along its entire body length).
+It measures 30cm in length and weighs about 9 grams.
+Its tail is longer than its head and body combined.
+Many, but not all, have a dark stripe along each side of their grey-to-brown bodies (no juvenile snake in Australia has stripes along its entire body length).

-Striped legless lizards are carnivorous but their diet hasn't been well studied.
-It’s thought that they feed mainly on crickets, spiders and moth larvae and supplement this with grasshoppers, caterpillars, cockroaches and other insects .
+Striped Legless Lizards are carnivorous but their diet hasn't been well studied.
+It’s thought they feed mainly on crickets, spiders and moth larvae and supplement this with grasshoppers, caterpillars, cockroaches and other insects .

 Habitat loss is the major threat to the ongoing survival of Striped Legless Lizards.
-About 99.5% of their preferred habitat – natural temperate grassland in south-eastern Australia – has been destroyed or drastically altered since European settlement.4
+About 99.5% of their preferred habitat – natural temperate grassland in south-eastern Australia – has been destroyed or drastically altered since European settlement.
+2

 Much of the lizard’s habitat has been degraded and fragmented by farming, urbanization.
 Inappropriate grazing pressure, the removal of rocks, ploughing, inappropriate fire regimes and weed invasion.